VIDA-NYU/reprozip/README.md

 ReproZip
 ========

-ReproZip is a tool aimed at simplifying the process of creating reproducible experiments from command-line executions, a frequently-used common denominator in computational science.
+[ReproZip][web] is a tool aimed at simplifying the process of creating reproducible experiments from command-line executions, a frequently-used common denominator in computational science.
 It tracks operating system calls and creates a package that contains all the binaries, files and dependencies required to run a given